bhaveshtangirala786/RSNA/README.md

 **Dataset** : The following [kaggle dataset](https://www.kaggle.com/jonathanbesomi/rsna-miccai-png) was used for training

-The kaggle notebooks for training can be found [here](https://www.kaggle.com/abhimanyukarshni/rsna-training/notebook) and predicting [here](https://www.kaggle.com/abhimanyukarshni/rsna-inference/notebook)
+The kaggle notebooks for training can be found [here](https://www.kaggle.com/abhimanyukarshni/rsna-training/notebook) and inference [here](https://www.kaggle.com/abhimanyukarshni/rsna-inference/notebook)